 Research

 My current research interests revolve around discrete subgroups of semisimple Lie groups, and in particular Anosov representations.
-Here are a few projects I have worked on.
+Below are some projects I have worked on or am working on.

 Anosov triangle reflection groups in SL(3,R)